Cycls/cycls-py/README.md

 # Cycls 🚲

-`cycls` is a zero-config, anti-framework for building and publishing AI agents.
+`cycls` is a zero-config framework for building and publishing AI agents.
 With a single decorator and one command, you can deploy your code as a web application complete with a front-end UI and an OpenAI-compatible API endpoint.

 ### Design Philosophy
 `cycls` is an anti-framework.
 We treat the boilerplate, config files, and infrastructure that surround modern applications as a bug to be eliminated.
 A developer's focus is the most valuable resource, and context-switching is its greatest enemy.